 Pool testing is a form of COVID-19 surveillance testing.
-During pool testing, participants at the testing site will perform a self-swab to collect a saliva sample.
+During pool testing, participants at the testing site will perform a self collection of a saliva sample.
 Individual saliva samples are then pooled together into groups of up to 12 individuals.
 Analysis of samples is then performed at Upstate Medical University.
-If a pool tests positive, follow-up testing known has “reflex testing” is conducted on the individual swabs in order to detect the specific member(s) of the pool who are positive for COVID-19.
+If a pool tests positive, follow-up testing known has “reflex testing” is conducted on the individual’s test in order to detect the specific member(s) of the pool who are positive for COVID-19.

 What do I need to do prior to arriving for my testing appointment?

 Register with SUNY Upstate Medical University.